laibamehnaz/elenamanresa.github.io/_pages/about.md

   - /about.html
 ---

-I am Associate Professor at New York University.
+I am an Associate Professor at New York University.

 &nbsp;